Plumber Insurance: Fixing Pipes & Protecting Your Business

 The insurance is imperative and includes:

-• Costs of repair for property damage to a client’s home
+- Costs of repair for property damage to a client’s home

-• Physical injury to customers, leading to a court case
+- Physical injury to customers, leading to a court case

-• Problems with plumbing installation
+- Problems with plumbing installation

 Worker’s Compensation Insurance

-It also meets the payroll costs for the period an employee is away from work.
-It helps in ensuring your employees get medical care and can still support their families following an injury.
+It also meets the payroll costs when an employee is away from work.
+This helps ensure your employees get medical care and can still support their families following an injury.
+This policy protects your business from possible lawsuits, which can be costly and time-consuming.

 In many states across the United States, you may not operate a plumbing business without this policy.
 However, the requirements differ from state to state, especially for companies that hire contractors.